-Virtual Hope Box by National Center for Telehealth and Technology: iOS or Android
+Virtual Hope Box by National Center for Telehealth and Technology: iOS

 The Virtual Hope Box provides simple tools to help individuals with coping, relaxation, distraction, and positive thinking.
 It can be customized with personal pictures, favorite quotes, music, videos of friends, and so on.

 Rain, Rain Sleep Sounds by Tim Gostony: iOS or Android